 About Central Avenue Special Improvement District Management Corporation

 Central Avenue in Jersey City prides itself on the outdoor art gallery along the shopping corridor.
-This past spring, New Jersey Advance Media named Central Avenue the most eye-popping one mile walk in Jersey City.
-This year will mark Central Avenue’s eleventh consecutive year installing artwork.
+New Jersey Advance Media named Central Avenue the most eye-popping one mile walk in Jersey City in 2019.
+This year will mark Central Avenue’s twelfth consecutive year installing artwork.
 With over 20 art pieces on the avenue, colorful artwork is appreciated by hundreds of shoppers each day.
 Heights neighborhood as a hub of culture and commerce.
 This new installation will add to a flourishing outdoor art gallery which already includes art on seven traffic boxes and five splendid murals.
 The main street shopping district in adjacent to the Riverview Arts District and this project will further the neighborhood’s long-term goal of adding “art destination” to Hudson County’s distinct resume.

 For more information, contact ALima@jcheights.com.

 Rose Squared Productions announces a call for artists for the Spring Fine Art and Crafts at Brookdale Park 2020.
 Brookdale Park, located a half a mile from the Garden State Parkway on the border of Bloomfield and affluent, arty Montclair, New Jersey, is a lovely setting for a quality, outdoor fine art and craft show.
 Presently in its 32nd year, the Spring Fine Art And Crafts At Brookdale Park 2020 show is co-sponsored by the Essex County Department of Parks, Recreation and Cultural Affairs and Rose Squared Productions, featuring 150 fine artists and crafters and has an estimated 12,000+ attendance.
 The free-to-the-public show runs Saturday and Sunday, June 20th and 21st at 10am-5pm.

 Deadline: 1 Jun 2020